Scott McConnell (politician): Politics

 MacDonnell won the seat on a swing of almost 31 percent on 75 percent of the two-party vote, the largest swing of the election—enough to revert Stuart to its traditional status as a comfortably safe Labor seat in one stroke.
 He actually won 67 percent of the primary vote, more than enough to win without the need for preferences.

 On 3 February 2018, McConnell announced he would not contest the next election, saying he had made a "huge error of judgement" in thinking he could influence government policy in remote areas.

 He resigned from the Labor Party to sit as an independent on 19 February 2019.

+He contested the Alice Springs seat of Braitling in 2020.